-Let me begin by clarifying that not all the listed garden paths will work for every environment.
+These top 6 cheap garden path ideas will certainly set your outdoor space off right.
+Keep in mind that not all the listed garden paths listed will work for every environment.
 Obviously the garden that you enjoy in Southern California or Arizona will be much different from the one in New York.
 Keep this in mind as you decide on the materials you choose to create your garden path.

-Garden Paths – They don’t Need to Be Paved with Gold
+Garden Paths – Don’t Need to Be Paved with Gold

 If you’re like me and can’t wait for the last bit of snow to melt so you can get back outside, then, you’ll agree that it’s a big pain to deal with the rainy wet seasons of spring and fall.
 There is nothing worse than walking out to your favorite spot in the garden, but the only way to get there is to trek through the mud, or turn your once beautiful yard into a muddy path.